quafzi/gleeman/README.md

 * The dependencies are easily managable in the definition.
 * Dependencies can easaly added and removed without any pain.
 * gleeman and async.auto care about the loading order.
-* You can test you module with out having to worry about any initialisation of the depenedencies, you can set there state as you want
+* You can test you module with out having to worry about any initialisation of the depenedencies, you can set there state as you want - this is called _depenecy injection_
 * By defining a namespace property in you app, it is easy distributable as a package to be used in other projects, it can also be deployed to npm so that others are able to plug it into there gleeman based projects.

 ## Usage